 Limited Certification.
 The Regional Administrator or Director NRR shall certify that operator licensing examiners are qualified to independently administer operating tests by granting a limited certification.

 Full Examiner Certification.
-Completion of the remaining items for full examiner qualification shall be certified by the Division DirectorADAMS .
+Completion of the remaining items for full examiner qualification shall be certified by the Division Director.
+Upon certification, the qualification memorandum will be placed into ADAMS and the qualification information entered into TMS by sending a request to TrainingSupport.Resource@nrc.gov.
+The request to the TMS support group shall include the person’s name, qualification achieved, date qualified and the Accession number of the ADAMS entry.
+The certification document that was placed into ADAMS and recorded in TMS shall serve as “proof of examiner qualification.”
+The examiner may retain their qualification signature and equivalency card(s).
+Following achievement of a qualification, the inspector/examiner/assessor should create and periodically update their profile in the Inspector Opportunities Portal.

 An examiner’s certification will automatically extend to multiple reactor technologies upon satisfactorily completing the full course series or the cross-training course for the applicable reactor technology.